nisimasacode/marmot-pocketbase-k8s/README.md

 Replicas are running and discover each other.

-- test with 3 replicas
 - open questions:
    - Can a node resync if it was "gone" for some time?
+- fix initial data import failure
 - Update documentation

 # Run pocketbase replicas on kubernetes